In a Nutshell:

 • And a polished chrome base with casters

 There’s more to say about these features than you might think.
-The armrests flip up, which is a small but critical feature that makes these chairs awesome for people with mobility issues, as it makes transferring into and out of them a much easier proposition.
+The armrests flip up, a small but critical feature that makes these chairs awesome for people with mobility issues, making transferring into and out of them much easier.

-The mesh fabric on the back is breathable and helps keep you cool while you’re doing your work, while being strong enough to provide decent support, augmented by the lumbar supports, which, as mentioned earlier, you can adjust so they provide a perfect “fit” for your height and body shape/style.
+The mesh fabric on the back is breathable.
+It helps keep you cool while you’re doing your work while being strong enough to provide decent support, augmented by the lumbar supports, which, as mentioned earlier, you can adjust so they provide a perfect “fit” for your height and body shape/style.

-The memory foam seat cushion is also worth talking about here in our Frasch High Back Ergonomic Mesh Office Chair review.
+The memory foam seat cushion is also worth discussing in our Frasch High Back Ergonomic Mesh Office Chair review.

 Back view of the Frasch High Back Drafting Chair